 There’s something nostalgic and oh-so-delicious about chocolate eggs.
-Although we may be celebrating Easter a little differently this year, we still had to make sure we’d have chocolate eggs to eat!
+Although your typical chocolate eggs aren’t vegan, we still had to make sure we’d have chocolate eggs to eat this Easter!
 And what’s better than cookie dough coated in chocolate?

 For the cookie dough, you’ll need: